FL0R1AN84/directus-docker-compose/README.md

 npx directus users passwd --email user-email --password new-password
 ```

-#### Import snapshot at startup:
+#### Import snapshot at startup

-When the container is started, the data is automatically imported from snapshot.yml
+When the container is started, the data is automatically imported from snapshot.yaml

 Create snapshot.yaml: